SamirTalwar/monospacedmonologues.com/posts/2016-02-02--naming-things.md

         });
     }

 Look at the contents, and then look at the name of the function: `createList`.
-Does that jive[^3] with you?
+Does that resonate with you?

 Let me enumerate the things *I* think this function's doing.
 Of course, I could be wrong.
 One of the issues with legacy code is that we often are.